 The neighborhood of the dorms is also really nice and convenient as there is a big 7/11 right next to it (where you can buy already-made food, print papers or just have a nice talk around a coffee with friends) and several cheap restaurants.
 I can recommend “Buddha Vegetarian Paradise” to you as the food there is delicious, as well as healthy, and you can either eat inside or take it away.
 There is also a metro station, named “Gongguan” (you can use your student card as a metro card), a night market which has the same name and a lot of different shops.
 When you go out, never forget your umbrella as it rains nearly every day and sometimes very strongly.

 Most of the Taiwanese people speak fairly good English so do not have apprehensions regarding the language aspect.
-However, it can be useful to learn the basics as some politeness terms, “How much is it?” and numbers.
+However, it can be useful to learn some Chinese basics as some politeness terms, “How much is it?” and numbers.
 But in most cases, you will be understood if you only use English.